OthmanBensoudaKoraichi/MDL_replication/readme.md

-# MDL Leadership Appointments: Replication Materials
+# WHO LEADS IN MASS LITIGATION?
+EVIDENCE FROM MDL: Replication Materials

-This Jupyter notebook contains all data cleaning, analysis, and visualization code used to generate the figures and statistics in "WHO LEADS IN MASS LITIGATION?
+This repository contains the datasets and analysis code used to generate all figures and statistics in "WHO LEADS IN MASS LITIGATION?
 EVIDENCE FROM MDL" submitted to the Yale Law Review.

+**Contents:**
+- `datasets/` — Raw data files (appointments, attorneys, MDLs, orders, ABA law schools)
+- `analysis.ipynb` — Complete Jupyter notebook with data cleaning, analysis, and visualization code

 ## Notebook Structure